-1. Proof of Notice: CANADA) I Katrina McCuaig PROVINCE OF SASKATCHEWAN) of the Town of Bengough In the Province of Saskatchewan Secretary - Treasurer of the Bengough Credit Union TO WIT: That I have personal knowledge that the not and given to its members, as required by the ice of this annual meeting was duly prepared Bylaws of the Credit Union.
-NOTICE was posted on February 23, 2023.
-And published in the Assiniboia Times on M March 2 nd , 9 th & 16 th 2023.
-Sworn before me at the Town of Bengough In the Province of Saskatchewan this 3 rd day of March, 2023))) A Commissioner for Oaths in and for Saskatchewan.
-My Appointment expires March 31, 2024 Xatur Meleing))) 2.
-Quorum: The executive committee reported that there present at the meeting.
-Thereupon the presimeeting had been given, that a quorum was regularly and lawfully convened and ready dent announced that legal notice of the present, and that the meeting was now
+1. Proof of Notice: CANADA ) I Katrina McCuaig PROVINCE OF SASKATCHEWAN) of the Town of Bengough In the Province of Saskatchewan Secretary - Treasurer of the Bengough Credit Union TO WIT: That I have personal knowledge that the not and given to its members, as required by the otice of this annual meeting was duly prepared ne Bylaws of the Credit Union.
+NOTICE was posted on February 20, 2024 And published in the Assiniboia Times for 18 th 2024. the week of February 26 th , March 4 th , 11 th & Sworn before me at the Town of Bengough In the Province of Saskatchewan this 4 th day of March, 2024 1 ) ) ) A Commissioner for Oaths in and for Saskatchewan.
+My Appointment expires March 31, 2024 ) Katin Moleny ) ) ) 2.
+Quorum: The executive committee reported that ther present at the meeting.
+Thereupon the presented had been given, that a quorum was regularly and lawfully convened and ready sident announced that legal notice of the s present, and that the meeting was now